Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/Concepts and Ideas/Meta Community.md

 The idea of the [[Meta Community]] is critical because it provides a framework in which to stack up and align our various individual communities, with the conceptual [[Meta Community]] that is big enough to unite us [[All]].

 All of our communities, whether we acknowledge it or not, are part of the total set of communities.
 The only question is how consciously and competently we are participating in the Whole.

+To connect to our attempt to progressively Realize / Embody this idea, see the [[Lionsberg Community]].